 Apply the Surrender Protocol:

 - Am I trying to control the uncontrollable?
 Others' opinions.
 Future conditions.
 Past decisions.
+If so.
+Remind yourself that Allah is in control of the outcome, not people.

 Then physically open your hands.
 Feel the release.
 That's surrender.